City Budget 2022

 When are the plans to connect the bike trail alongside the Fraser river to Coquitlam?
 Less cars on the road!!

-Andrew asked over 2 years ago
+Andrew asked about 3 years ago

 Hello, thank you for your question.